cnring18/cordova-build-increment/README.md

 ** Leading zeros not removed

-** The hook will not currently increment any build versions without the formats above
+** The hook will not currently increment any build versions without the formats above (i.e., non numeric version tags)

 ### Release History

-v0.0.5 now supports versioning for Windows with 'windows-packageVersion' in config.xml
+v0.0.6 Minor error handling changes.
+Tested up to cordova 6.0.0 v0.0.5 Supports versioning for Windows with 'windows-packageVersion' in config.xml